 Tourism is flourishing rapidly throughout the region.
 Tourists themselves are evolving, as our outdoor recreational destinations gain more prominence for them.
 This presents both a challenge & an opportunity for both government and private operators.
 Ecotourism must benefit local communities, in order to secure incentives to protect these attractions in the first place.
 The coastal communities are getting this, we realize that old-growth forests, remote lakes, and rivers, salmon, bears, and whales are all very marketable to the world, but not resources to be harvested once, but as attractions that can be sold as tourism adventures over and over.
 The tourists are arriving in large numbers to view what we can offer and it continues to draw more of them to our coast every year.

-In an era of increased environmental awareness, and accessibility to back country locales, tour operators, coastal communities & local government are actively promoting our natural resources to entice this new breed of tourist.
-The challenge to tourism is in preserving our natural resources, while promoting them, & accommodating the many tourists drawn to our coast through this publicity.
+In an era of increased environmental awareness, and accessibility to backcountry locales, tour operators, coastal communities & local government are actively promoting our natural resources to entice this new breed of tourist.
+Businesses are creating countless tourism opportunities, and local communities & governments are working alongside these businesses to promote their areas.

 The Pacific Northwest is an amazing place, full of wonder, grand vistas, and friendly people.
 The eco-tourists are beginning to realize this and the region has become a destination of choice for those looking for wilderness adventures.
 British Columbia’s coast is a premier, world-class tourist destination.